BrandanBurgess/ShopTrack/README.md

 ## Functionality
 ### Basic Working:
-- Download the SustainU app.
+- Download the ShopTrack app
-- Students are asked to Login or Sign Up with their UTORid.
+- Users are asked to Login or Sign Up with their email and choose between being a vendor or seller
-- Scan the QR code from the app after performing said activities to earn points.
-- Accumulate points and rise up the leaderboard.
-- Redeem/Donate points whenever you want!
+- Create and/or Con

 ### Earning Points:
 - Water dispensing station where you can use reusable water bottle and scan for points.